xmonader/info_foundation/docs/collaboration/circles_roles.md

 ### Circle Coordinator

 Coordinates (helps) a team of people working on one or more stories and ensures that:

-* There is a circle home page with updated information
+* There is a circle home page with updated information (wiki part of circles tool)
 * All members understand our Agile principles of working together
 * All members find their way into our community & our tools & information
 * All members are happy to contribute and are motivated/passionate